Carbon-aware travel choice in the city, region and world of tomorrow (CATCH)

 Building on that literature review, quantitative and qualitative research was conducted to investigate gaps highlighted in the research and needs of the project.
 Surveys and focus groups were used to investigate how people respond to different presentation formats of CO2 information with consideration to both understanding and motivation to reduce car use.
 Within the survey, several different influences were investigated such as stage-of-change (with respect to personal CO2 production), information anchors, and gain/loss framing.

 Along with presenting information in clearer ways, the research looked at several points directly relevant to the outputs of the project such as practitioner needs and motivations to change behaviour apart from environmental motivators.
 Initial findings from that research have been compiled and presented in the Research and Design Report.
 Publication of academic results are underway.

-In Work Package 3, the UWE team, managed a first by estimating the road transport CO2 amounts for nearly 150 cities across Europe.
+In Work Package 3, the UWE Bristol team, managed a first by estimating the road transport CO2 amounts for nearly 150 cities across Europe.
 The work used GIS data from the European Pollutant Release and Transfer Registry (E-PRTR) along with political city boundaries and Eurostat’s Large Urban Zone, which is defined as the functioning urban area.
-The application of the dataset created by UWE can be seen in this tool created by Systematica.
+The application of the dataset created by UWE Bristol could be seen in a tool created by Systematica.

 Papers, presentations and press

 A number of papers reporting on the findings of the review and grounding taken by the CTS team have been published and presented.
 Please also see the individual staff page for Erel Avineri.
 (Please notice that the contents of this section are updated from time to time).